tarulkhantwal/Instagram-Bot/README.md

 # Instagram-Bot
-A bot which will un-follow all the people/accounts who don't follow you back.
+A bot which will un-follow all the people/accounts which don't follow you back.

 Follow the steps ------->